HighGrain · Thinking

 Governance forums in practice

-What functioning governance looks like — and the four failure modes that reveal when something structurally is wrong.
+What good governance looks like — and the four failure modes that tell you something is wrong.

 Artefacts arrive with participants for the first time in the meeting.
 Genuine new concerns surface.
 Decisions are deferred.
-The forum spends its time exploring rather than deciding.
 This is not a governance problem — it is a preparation problem.
-The forum is compensating for D–E–A work that was not done.
-The fix: better Discuss and Elaborate engagement before artefacts reach the table, not more structured or longer forum meetings.
+The forum is compensating for D-E-A work that didn’t happen.
+Fix: invest in the Discuss and Elaborate steps before the next artefact reaches the table.

-The D–E–A process is so thorough — or so politically managed — that the forum endorses everything without scrutiny.
-Over time participants disengage because attendance has no consequence.
-The forum becomes a ritual without function, and artefacts that should be challenged are not.
-The fix: ensure the forum’s peer review component is genuinely active, and that architectural positions are being advocated — including uncomfortable ones — not just confirmed.
+The D-E-A process has been so thorough — or so politically managed — that the forum endorses everything without scrutiny.
+Over time, participants disengage because attendance has no consequence.
+The forum becomes a ritual without function.
+Fix: re-examine whether the right concerns are being surfaced in pre-meeting conversations.

 Unresolved organisational conflicts play out in the governance meeting.
-Competing departments relitigate investment priorities.
-Architects find themselves mediating political disputes rather than providing architectural guidance.
-This failure mode is a symptom of inadequate Strategic Alignment: when there is no agreed strategic direction, every investment decision becomes a contest between competing interests with no shared reference point.
-The fix is not a better forum process — it is establishing the Business Visions and Business Factors that give the forum a shared context for decisions.
+Competing departments use the forum to relitigate investment priorities.
+This is a symptom of inadequate Strategic Alignment — when there is no agreed strategic direction, every investment decision becomes a contest.
+Fix: address the Strategic Alignment deficit.

 References